 You will, though, need to rig up an Apple ID, because that’s what the subscription will run through.

 Nope.
-You’re not going to have the option to watch MLS Season Pass in 4K resolution.
-It’ll top out at 1080p.
+You’re not going to have the option to watch MLS Season Pass in

 One other technical tidbit is that the matches also will be available with 5.1 surround sound.
 You’ll need a speaker setup that can support all those channels of course — that’s front-right-center, two rears, and a subwoofer.
 But a basic soundbar setup can handle that just fine.